How to Buy a Multifamily Property With No Money: 7 Options

 But multifamily properties come at a significantly greater cost than single-family homes.
 And down payments are generally a higher percentage of the purchase price, too.
 While getting a family member or a close friend to spot you part of the down payment for your first home may be technically possible, that gets a lot more difficult with multifamily — try going back and asking those same folks for a few hundred thousand or a million dollars for an apartment building.

 If you’re hoping to get into the multifamily sector with little to no cash on hand, don’t let what I wrote above put you off.
-There are ways to get where you need to be, but it will take a bit of work.
+There are ways to get where you need to be, but it will take a lot of work.
 Broadly speaking, you’ll need to look for alternative sources of funding.
 Here are seven strategies you can use to buy a multifamily property with no money.

 1. Partner With Another Borrower